WikiToLearn/Wiki2Latex/README.md

 - maskLatexCommandChars: is str_replace correct??
 - maybe the 'insert_includeonly' and 'leave_noinclude' config values should be user defined, now their values are defined in the class itself.
 - HORRIBLE HACK in Wiki2LaTeXParser::doCurlyBraces() fix it.

+fixMainBug branch: KNOWN BUG
+- open and close <math></math> will produce $$, which is interpreted by LaTeX